 That said, we have chosen the most accurate cat DNA breed tests available so you can rely on your results.
 Remember that there is always room for error, though, even in terms of collecting the sample.

 What Does a Cat Breed DNA Test Tell You?

-A cat breeds DNA test can reveal all sorts, with the obvious, of course, being your cat’s breed.
-Most cat DNA tests screen for 20+ breeds to accurately identify the breeds in your cat’s genetic makeup.
+A DNA test designed for cat breeds can unveil a variety of information, with the most obvious being your cat’s specific breed.
+Many cat DNA tests examine over 20 breeds to accurately determine the breeds present in your cat’s genetic composition.

-Some tests like Basepaws go one step further with wildcat indexes, to show you which genes your cat shares with wildcats like lions, cougars, and tigers, shedding light on how these genes influence your cat’s traits.
+Some tests, such as Basepaws, take it a step further by providing wildcat indexes.
+These indexes reveal which genes your cat shares with wildcats like lions, cougars, and tigers, shedding light on how these genes influence your cat’s traits.

-If you choose a cat DNA test that combines breed identification with health insights, you can also learn about your cat’s risk of developing genetic diseases, or if they carry the gene for a genetic disease that may be passed onto their litter.
+Opting for a cat DNA test that combines breed identification with health insights offers even more advantages.
+You can gain insights into your cat’s susceptibility to genetic diseases or if they carry genes for such diseases that might be passed on to their offspring.